The Rutles - All You Need is Cash

 THE STORY:

-Now to aide him in this Utopian task, the narrator interviews many a scholar in the field, all of which bestow onto him scandalous insights into what happened, why it happened, and where it happened.
+Now, to aid him in this Utopian task, the narrator interviews many scholars in the field, all of whom bestow upon him scandalous insights into what happened, why it happened, and where it happened.
 For example, there is Mick Jagger (Big Lips), Neil Simon (Small Head), Eric Manchester (Michael Palin), Brian Thigh (Dan Aykroyd), and many-many more I can not be bothered to mention.
-Also, to enhance the viewing pleasure for no one in particular, there are many a video insert and pop promo which lavishes the screen with its own ornate brand of ka-ka.
+Also, to enhance the viewing pleasure for no one in particular, there are many videos and pop promos that lavish the screen with their own ornate brand of ka-ka.

-THE RISE: The Rutles story begins in Liverpool, when a fledgling pop group of no fixed ability, is kicked into touch by a chemist from Bolton called Leggy Mountbatten.
-Well, for no apparent reason what so ever, Leggy took this group, ironed out the seams of their trousers, and then flaunted their hemlines for the whole world to see.
+THE RISE: The Rutles' story begins in Liverpool, when a fledgling pop group of no fixed ability is kicked into touch by a chemist from Bolton called Leggy Mountbatten.
+Well, for no apparent reason whatsoever, Leggy took this group, ironed out the seams of their trousers, and then flaunted their hemlines for the whole world to see.
 And did the world like it?
-Of course they did silly!
-Thus propelling them into the media spotlight like a Cheese and Onion sandwich, tantalizing whoever that heard them to quickly take a bite, CHOMP!
+Of course they did, silly!
+Thus propelling them into the media spotlight like a Cheese and Onion sandwich, tantalizing whoever had heard them to quickly take a bite, CHOMP!

 America – Germany – Rio – Ipswich, wherever the Rutles played, they set the stage on fire like a monkey with a flamethrower.
 Thankfully, this arena gave them the firm grounding (pun intended) to develop their craft, as well as their hairstyles.

-THE FALL: Regrettably, after the Rutles stopped touring, the milk of human kindness that they poured into their tea, started to turn sour.
+THE FALL: Regrettably, after the Rutles stopped touring, the milk of human kindness started to turn sour.
 Granted, they did manage to produce some great hits, such as 'Sergeant Rutter', 'Ouch', and 'A Hard Day’s Rut', but when Leggy eventually accepted a teaching job in Australia whilst they was in Margate with the Surrey mystic, Arthur Sultan, from then on in, life turned considerably less melodic for the Rutles.

 The disastrous venture into self-management with Rutle Corps.
-The Tragical Mystery Tour.
-Plus the law-suit to boots.
-All of these gambits hammered into place so many nail's in the Rutles coffin, they all then decided to get married (to different women of course), before a final farewell on the rooftop of there recording studio.
+The Tragical Mystery Tour, plus too many lawsuits to mention.
+All of these gambits hammered so many nails in the Rutles' coffin that they all then decided to get married (to different women, of course), before a final farewell on the rooftop of their recording studio.

 THE REVIEW:

-Now if you are a fan of either, Monty Python, the Beatles, mock-documentaries. or just plain silliness for silliness sake, then 'The Rutles - All You Need Is Cash' is defiantly the film for you.
+If you are a fan of Monty Python, the Beatles, mock-documentaries, or just plain silliness for silliness' sake, then 'The Rutles - All You Need Is Cash' is definitely the film for you.
 From start to finish, this comedy just bombards you with the amalgamation of pop-facts, crazy Python humor, historical truths, and music-baby-music, that you want to expl...
 BOOOOOM!

 Ouch!

-Now if you are a fan of either, Monty Python, the Beatles, mock-documentaries. or just plain silliness for silliness sake, then 'The Rutles - All You Need Is Cash' is defiantly the film for you.
+If you are a fan of Monty Python, the Beatles, mock-documentaries, or just plain silliness for silliness' sake, then 'The Rutles - All You Need Is Cash' is definitely the film for you.
 From start to finish, this comedy just bombards you with the amalgamation of pop-facts, crazy Python humor, historical truths, and music-baby-music, that you want to expl...
 BOOOOOM!

 Ouch!

-Please note, although all of the tune’s played in this film are ‘pastiches’ of old Beatles songs, in some way they don’t only satirize, but they also harmonize as well – they’re that good.
-Bless you Neil Innes, not just for having a very silly name, but for also managing to capture the Beatle-esque overtones of all the songs you have produced for this movie.
+Please note, although all of the tunes played in this film are ‘pastiches’ of old Beatles songs, in some way they don’t only satirize, but they also harmonize as well – they’re that good.
+Bless you, Neil Innes, not just for having a very silly name, but also for capturing the Beatle-esque overtones for all the songs produced in this movie.

-Though, Neil isn't the only person who should be praised in this film you know, oh no, but the rest of the cast should too – supporting or otherwise.
+Neil isn't the only person who should be praised for this film, though.
+Oh no, as the rest of the cast should too – supporting or otherwise.
 Obviously, Eric Idel is the pioneer of all this silliness, and as such, should be given a medal or something for thinking of such a great idea to begin with.

-Now if memory serves me correctly, Eric thought of this film when he was starring in the American television show 'Saturday Night Live'.
+Now, if memory serves me correctly, Eric thought of this film when he was starring in the American television show 'Saturday Night Live'.
 He brought along with him this sketch that he did with Neil Innes – someone he worked with after being in Python – which took the form of a Beatles parody.
 And then, because this skit did so well, Lorne Michaels – the producer of Saturday Night Live – encouraged Eric and Neil to make this movie.
-Bless you too Lorne, as well as for also having a very silly name, you have helped create one of the most memorably mock-documentaries ever made (next to 'Spinal Tap' of course).
+Bless you too, Lorne.
+Not only for having a very silly name as well, but you've helped create one of the most memorable mock-documentaries ever made (next to 'Spinal Tap', of course).

 Alright, sod you then.